Moji14/ABS/README.md

       - blurry-or-no.py and flared-or-not.py
       Takes an image and analize it to determine if it's blurred or flared respectively.

       - blurrytest.py and flaredtest.py
+      This two files was created with the intetion of analyze verify and validate these python programs.
-      Takes all images in a given directory and analyze them using a windown as a interface to show the image and result of the analysis.
+      Each of this programs takes all images in a given directory and analyze them using a windown as a interface to show the image and result of the analysis.
 It's more convenient for analysing a bunch of images without invoking the comand for every single image.